thewhitetulip/build-app-with-python-antitextbook/11function_tasks.md

     |-1--Finish Python book----Working on 10'th chapter-|

 The code looks cleaner than tasks4.py, but there is work to do!
 We can create a module for these three functions and reuse the file object instead of redefining the object in each function.

+A parting glance at the design of the functions.
+Each function should do _one_ thing and do it well.
+That way, our program is split into multiple functions which do one thing well, just like the UNIX philosophy.